chloehuang123/Udacity-Nano-Degree-Data-Scientist/Lesson 04: Machine Learning Pipelines/README.md

 Another way to create custom transformers is by using this FunctionTransformer from scikit-learn's preprocessing module.
 This allows you to wrap an existing function to become a transformer.
 This provides less flexibility, but is much simpler.
 You can learn more about this in the link below.

 [Case Study: Create Custom Transformer](https://github.com/chloehuang123/Udacity-Nano-Degree-Data-Scientist/blob/main/Lesson%2004:%20Machine%20Learning%20Pipelines/custom_transformer.ipynb)

+## Pipelines and Grid Search
+As mentioned earlier in the lesson, a powerful benefit to using pipeline is the ability to perform a grid search on your entire workflow.

+Most machine learning algorithms have a set of parameters that need tuning.
+Grid search is a tool that allows you to define a “grid” of parameters, or a set of values to check.
+Your computer automates the process of trying out all possible combinations of values.
+Grid search scores each combination with cross validation, and uses the cross validation score to determine the parameters that produce the most optimal model.

+Running grid search on your pipeline allows you to try many parameter values thoroughly and conveniently, for both your data transformations and estimators.

+And again, although you can also run grid search on just a single classifier, running it on your whole pipeline helps you test multiple parameter combinations across your entire pipeline.
+This accounts for interactions among parameters not just in your model, but data preparation steps as well.

+Let’s see how this works.